Sembcorp Marine clarifies its scope of work for Johan Castberg project

 Singapore-based offshore builder Sembcorp Marine has provided clarifications regarding its scope of work for the Johan Castberg Floating, Production, Storage and Offloading (FPSO) vessel.

 Variations and additions to the scope of work during the hull construction required additional time to complete, however, the firm claims the remaining scope of work is small.
-Sembcorp Marine assured that the Johan Castberg hull and living quarters are largely completed and explained that Equinor asked for the remaining scope of work to be planned around the available transportation window for the towing operations to Norway.
+Sembcorp Marine says that the Johan Castberg hull and living quarters are largely completed, explaining that Equinor asked for the remaining scope of work to be planned around the available transportation window for the towing operations to Norway.

 The company adds that adjustments are covered in the terms of the contract, thus, both companies are currently finalising these arrangements.
 The start-up of the Johan Castberg project is now scheduled for the fourth quarter of 2024.